Laura-Harris/Udacity_movie_trailer_project/README.md

 * Clone this repository
 * In a terminal window navigate to the project directory
 * Run the code `python entertainment_center.py`
-* The `fresh_tomatoes.html` should generate and open in your web browser
+* Fresh Tomatoes will open in your web browser and display the movie list

 ### Copyright and License